Returning to Auckland

 - Exchange report

 Submit a 400-word written report about your exchange experience.
 These reports and photos will be used on our website to inspire other University of Auckland students to go on exchange.
 Submit your report and upload your photos through the 360 International Student Exchange Report Form.
 If you want to provide more photos, use the Web DropOff Box and select firstname.lastname@example.org.

 We can only transfer credit for courses that you have passed at the host university (grades are not transferred).
 Courses from exchange will be listed as ‘CRDT’ on your transcript, which indicates credit has been awarded.
 Courses taken on exchange will not affect your GPA (it will remain as it was before exchange).

 On your transcript your exchange semester will always show up as ‘In Progress’ even after your credits have been transferred.
 This does not affect your ability to graduate or enrol into further studies.

 Went on exchange in your last semester?
 Ensure you obtain your transcript and submit the other documents as soon as possible so your credits can be processed.
 We can't guarantee we will receive your transcript or process your credits in time for the application for graduation.
-It is your responsibility to sort this out.

 Attending the welcome back party